 Questions your leadership team should be asking

-While some organizations may benefit from a deeper Salesforce integration, others could find themselves increasingly constrained by platform dependencies they never signed up for.
+While some organizations may benefit from a deeper Salesforce integration, others could find themselves increasingly constrained by potential platform dependencies they never signed up for.

 Integration projects of this scale typically take anywhere from 18 to 36 months, but the timeline to find a new solution is growing short.
 So, what will happen to Product 360 during this transition?
 Will it be prioritized or put on hold?